jdleesmiller/jdleesmiller.github.io/_posts/2019-09-06-lessons-building-node-app-docker.markdown

 1. Our existing `Dockerfile` steps will form the first stage, which we'll now give the name `development` by adding `AS development` to the `FROM` line at the start.
 I've now removed the temporary `mkdir -p node_modules` step needed during bootstrapping, since we now have some packages installed.

-1. The new second stage starts from a `slim` node base image for the same node version, and we name it `production` for clarity.
+1. The new second stage starts with the second `FROM` step, which pulls in the `slim` node base image for the same node version and calls the stage `production` for clarity.
 This `slim` image is also an [official node image](https://hub.docker.com/_/node) from Docker.
+As its name suggests, it is smaller than the default `node` image, mainly because it doesn't include the compiler toolchain; it includes only the system dependencies needed to run a node application, which are far fewer than what may be required to build one.

-It comes with only the operating system packages needed to run node, notably without the compiler toolchain.
-The `Dockerfile` now runs `npm install` in the first stage, which has the full node image at is disposal, and then just copies the resulting `node_modules` folder to the second stage, which just has to run the application.
-Using the slim image reduces the size from 909MB to 152MB, which is about a factor of 6 saving for relatively little effort [^alpine].
+    This multi-stage `Dockerfile` runs `npm install` in the first stage, which has the full node image at its disposal for the build.
+Then it copies the resulting `node_modules` folder to the second stage image, which uses the `slim` base image.
+This technique reduces the size of the production image from 909MB to 152MB, which is about a factor of 6 saving for relatively little effort [^alpine].

-1. Again the `USER node` command tells Docker to run the application as the unprivileged `node` user rather than as root.
+1. Again the `USER node` command tells Docker to run the build and the application as the unprivileged `node` user rather than as root.

-1. The `COPY --from=development --chown=root:root ...` line copies in the dependencies from the preceding `development` stage and makes them owned by root, so the unprivileged node user can read but not write them.
+1. The `COPY --from=development --chown=root:root ...` line copies the dependencies installed in the preceding `development` stage into the production stage and makes them owned by root, so the node user can read but not write them.
 The `COPY . .` line then copies the rest of the application files from the host to the working directory in the container, namely `/srv/chat`.

-1. In the development stage, the application files came from bind mounts set up with docker-compose, so it made sense to specify the command in the `docker-compose.yml` file instead of the `Dockerfile`.
-In production, it makes more sense to specify the command in the `Dockerfile`, which is what the last line does.
+1. Finally, the `CMD` step specifies the command to run.
+In the development stage, the application files came from bind mounts set up with docker-compose, so it made sense to specify the command in the `docker-compose.yml` file instead of the `Dockerfile`.
+Here it makes more sense to specify the command in the `Dockerfile`, which builds it into the container.

 Now that we have our multi-stage `Dockerfile` set up, we need to tell Docker Compose to use only the `development` stage rather than going through the full `Dockerfile`, which we can do with the `target` option: